Page 1 of 1

 How the Module will be Taught and what will be the Learning Experiences of the Students:

-The module will be delivered using a blended learning approach using on-line lectures, labs and tutorials.
+The module will be delivered using a blended learning approach using lectures, labs and tutorials.
 A project will support the practical part.

 Research Findings Incorporated in to the Syllabus (If Relevant):